ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

     ```sh
     export KEY=<yourentitlementkey>
     ```
+* create YAML files for git secret based on template
+- `github-credentials.yaml`
+    - based on [`template-github-credentials.yaml`](./template-github-credentials.yaml) - github personal access token with access to clone this repo - which should be created in the namespace where the pipelines will run

 * If not done already, use the following command to install GitOps and Pipeline operators, entitlement key, ibm catalog: